 Ensure that the hearth panels are properly placed and sitting firmly on the base of the fire box.
 The pilot flame must be visible through the panel and the cut-out in the pilot shield.
 Scatter the bag of chips evenly on the hearth panel and burners.
 Ensure that the area inside the pilot shield and the area around the 2nd thermocouple remains clear of media.

-The LSE 418 II carton contains:
+The LSE 425 carton contains:

-- -one small bag of ash (use is optional)
+- one small bag of ash (use is optional)

-- -two pine cones

-- -nine logs
+- eight logs

-- three bags of black chips
+- Three bags of black chips

-- three bag of grey chips
+- Three bags of grey chips